 As mentioned in Leave No Trace, please be sure to bring only items that are compatible with the terrain (biodegradable soaps, etc.) and will not create MOOP (“matter out of place”, otherwise known as any kind of trash).

 You MUST bring enough food for the duration of the event, there are NO food trucks.
 The event does have taps for drinking water.
 But please be prepared!
 It’s always a good idea to bring a couple of liters in case of an emergency.
-Remember, to prepare all your food for the long weekend, think of: pots and pans, plate, bowl, knives, forks, spoons, dishcloth, dishwashing liquid, bucket for washing up, coffee maker, cooking equipment.
+Remember, to prepare all your food for the long weekend, think of: pots and pans, plate, bowl, knives, forks, spoons, dishcloth, biodegradable dishwashing liquid (even if it is biodegradable, after washing up, still treat it as greywater), bucket for washing up, coffee maker, cooking equipment.

 Free camping is an open space where people can set up a tent and just camp.
 This is an area you will be totally self-reliant, please bring everything you need to survive while you are free camping.
 There will be toilets near the free camping area.